jorbDehmel/jknit/README.md

 - C++ - gcc*
 - Rust - rust*

+.rpres support is planned for the future, but is currently shaky at best.

 ### Installation requirements

 These are actually just suggestions, but you will find that JKnit will have